 Powder laser sintering or SLS (Selective Laser Sintering) is a process which makes it possible to manufacture products using materials in powdered form.
 These materials are often made of plastic substances such as nylon, for example.
 SLS 3D printers are equipped with an interior sliding metal arm which distributes the powdered material on to the printing platform.
 The 3D file directs the laser on to the powdered substance at specific points which heats the material to very high temperatures (just below boiling point) and fuses the powdered particles, transforming the material into solid form The laser traces the layers of the object and once the material has been solidified the printing platform is lowered by a distance which equals the thickness of a layer.
 The sliding metal arm then dispenses more powder on to the platform which is then heated by the laser with the entire process being repeated until every layer has been completed.
-(The number of layers depends on the size of the object and the resolution of the SLS 3D printer). * Descriptions and diagrams of the selective laser sintering process using powdered polyamide:*
+(The number of layers depends on the size of the object and the resolution of the SLS 3D printer).

 source: MaterialGeeza via Wikipedia